-Special tax considerations apply with respect to foreign investments of each Fund.
-Foreign exchange gains and losses realized by a Fund will generally be treated as ordinary income and losses.
+Special tax considerations apply with respect to foreign investments of the Fund.
+Foreign exchange gains and losses realized by the Fund will generally be treated as ordinary income and losses.

-The Stock Funds may make equity investments in foreign entities that may be treated as "passive foreign investment companies" (or "PFICs") for U.S. federal income tax purposes.
-If a Fund does invest in a PFIC, then that Fund may be required to pay additional tax (and interest) in respect of distributions from, and gains attributable to, the sale or other disposition of the stock of, such PFIC.
+The Fund may make equity investments in foreign entities that may be treated as "passive foreign investment companies" (or "PFICs") for U.S. federal income tax purposes.
+If the Fund does invest in a PFIC, then the Fund may be required to pay additional tax (and interest) in respect of distributions from, and gains attributable to, the sale or other disposition of the stock of, such PFIC.
 If the Fund is eligible to make and makes either a "qualified electing fund" election or a "mark to market" election with respect to its investment in a PFIC, then that Fund may have taxable income from such investment regardless of whether it receives any actual distributions of cash derived from the PFIC in any given year.
-In order to enable a Fund to distribute its share of this income and avoid a tax, the Fund may be required to liquidate portfolio securities that it might have otherwise continued to hold, potentially resulting in additional taxable gain or loss.
-The Funds do not anticipate that the Bond Fund will make equity investments in any foreign entity that is treated as a PFIC for U.S. federal income tax purposes.
+In order to enable the Fund to distribute its share of this income and avoid a tax, the Fund may be required to liquidate portfolio securities that it might have otherwise continued to hold, potentially resulting in additional taxable gain or loss.

-If a sufficient portion of the interests in a foreign issuer are held or deemed held by a Fund, independently or together with certain other U.S. persons, that issuer may be treated as a "controlled foreign corporation" (a "CFC") with respect to the Fund, in which case the Fund will be required to take into account each year, as ordinary income, its share of certain portions of that issuer's income, whether or not such amounts are distributed.
-A Fund may have to dispose of its portfolio securities (potentially resulting in the recognition of taxable gain or loss, and potentially under disadvantageous circumstances) to generate cash, or may have to borrow the cash, to meet its distribution requirements and avoid fund-level taxes.
-In addition, some gains recognized by a Fund on the disposition of interests in a CFC may be treated as ordinary income.
-The Funds do not anticipate that the Bond Fund will make equity investments in any foreign entity that is treated as a CFC for U.S. federal income tax purposes.
+If a sufficient portion of the interests in a foreign issuer are held or deemed held by the Fund, independently or together with certain other U.S. persons, that issuer may be treated as a "controlled foreign corporation" (a "CFC") with respect to the Fund, in which case the Fund will be required to take into account each year, as ordinary income, its share of certain portions of that issuer's income, whether or not such amounts are distributed.
+The Fund may have to dispose of its portfolio securities (potentially resulting in the recognition of taxable gain or loss, and potentially under disadvantageous circumstances) to generate cash, or may have to borrow the cash, to meet its distribution requirements and avoid fund-level taxes.
+In addition, some gains recognized by the Fund on the disposition of interests in a CFC may be treated as ordinary income.